xenondevs/Docs/docs/nova/addon/configs.md

 ```

 1. Delegating to the `Provider<Int>` will cause this field automatically change every time the config is reloaded.
-2. Using `ConfigProvider#optionalEntry`, you can get a `Provider<Int?>`, where the value is null if the key is not present
+2. Using `Provider<ConfigurationNode>#optionalEntry`, you can get a `Provider<Int?>`, where the value is null if the key
-   in the config.
+   is not present in the config.